sumit1120-max/LIC_exp/README.md

 Aim: To find DC operating point find gain using transient analysis and AC analysis.

-Components:Mosfet, resistor, dc power supply.
+Components: Mosfet, resistor, dc power supply.

 Procedure :
 Make the circuit connection as given above. connect the RD resistor to the drain terminal and dc power supply to the gate terminal and also to the resitor